sola-st/CodeCureAgent/README.md

 3. Open the repository folder in VS Code.

 4. When prompted by VS Code to "Reopen in Container," click it.
 If not prompted, open the Command Palette (Ctrl+Shift+P) and select "Dev Containers: Reopen in Container."
-VS Code will now build and start the DevContainer, setting up the environment for you.
+VS Code will now build and start the Dev Container, setting up the environment for you.
 This will take a while.

 5. Within your VS Code terminal, move to the folder code_cure_agent